 Alan Gaskell helped pioneer country dancing in the Boston area.
 Alan won the NYC GayGames country dance competition in 1994; won several national Div 1 United Country Western Dance Council (UCWDC) dance competitions, and currently continues to compete with students in the UCWDC.
 Alan teaches at our Dirty Water Saloon dances, Longfellow Club, and other locations in the local Boston area.
 He is known for his elegant styling and smooth technique.

-Alan will teach you two-step, west coast swing, and nightclub two-step moves.
+Alan will teach you two-step, west coast swing, and cha-cha moves.
 He is also available Saturday for private lessons.

 Art Sullivan is a veteran of the country western dance scene here in the Boston area and one the founding members of Gays for Patsy almost 30 years ago.
 A regular instructor at our Queer Country Social dances, his passion is working with aging population and people with Parkinson’s Disease (he was recently part of a Parkinson’s documentary.